pirsch-analytics/docs/docs/billing.md

----
-title: "Billing"
-date: 2022-10-15
-draft: false
-weight: 4
-description: "Manage your subscription."
----
+# Billing

 ## Managing Your Subscription

 After your 30 day free-trial or 100,000 page visits, you will have to subscribe to keep using our service.
 You will be notified a few days before your trial ends, so that you will have enough time to subscribe.
 Should you decide not to upgrade, we will stop analyzing the traffic for your websites and the date filter on the dashboard will be limited to the end date of your free-trial.

-To manage your subscription, navigate to the billing page from the top right menu (on your name).
+To manage your subscription, navigate to the billing page from the top right menu.

 ![Manage your subscription](/account/billing.png)